 Making Tulsa “Oil Capital of the World”

-The Glen Pool discovery of “light and sweet” oil on the Creek Indian Reservation in 1905 will make Tulsa the “Oil Capital of the World.”
+The Glen Pool discovery of “light and sweet” oil on the Creek Indian Reservation in 1905 would soon make Tulsa the “Oil Capital of the World.”

 “Robert Galbreath and Frank Chesley had been alternating shifts on the floor of a cable-tool drilling rig in the Creek Indian Reservation,” notes Norman Hyne, professor of petroleum geology at the University of Tulsa.